Mounika-Bonda/Inventory-Management-Analysis-of-Mint-Classics-/README.md

-# Analysis of Mint Classics Company's Inventory Management
-Analyzing data to provide business recommendations related to inventory and potentially closing a storage facility is the goal using MySQL.
-Mint Classics Company's primary focus is to improve operational efficiency and boost profitability through these measures.

 # Project Summary
 Mint Classics Company, a renowned retailer specializing in classic model cars and vehicles, decided to explore the closure of one of their storage facilities.
 To ensure a well-informed decision, they sought data-driven insights on inventory management while upholding their commitment to timely customer service.